 Which should you choose?
 The one in your niche!

-For example, if you blog about social media marketing but encounter this “Yoga Burn” product with a higher payout below, and decide to pitch that, you’ll confuse your readers because nobody’s coming to your site to solve that problem.
+For example, if you blog about social media marketing but see a “Yoga Burn” product with a higher payout, and decide to pitch that, you’ll confuse your readers because nobody’s coming to your site to solve that problem.

-You’d be better off promoting this offer because it’s in your niche and highly relevant.
+You’d be better off promoting a social media offer because it’s in your niche and highly relevant.

 High Price Point